jcurl/code.research/qnx/benchmarks/malloc/results/README.md

 ### 2.4.
 Raspberry Pi 4 - 2GB (QNX 7.1.0)

-This is using the default configuration of `procnto-smp-instr` without superlocking enabled, except for the graph with superlocking that uses the option `-mL` on the command line of `procnto-smp-instr`.
+The kernel `procnto-smp-instr` is started with the default configuration, except for *Superlocking* which enables the option `-mL`.

 ![](./rpi4_qnx710/malloc.png)